torrentalle/cfn-perl/README.md

 ### hasAttribute($attribute)

-Returns true if the specified attribute is in the `AttributeList`
+Returns true if the specified attribute is in the `AttributeList`.
+Note that some resources (AWS::CloudFormation::CustomResource) can return true for values that are not in AttributeList

 ### as\_hashref